lexibank/tlopo/out/references.md

 - <a id="source-Madden2002"> </a>Madden, Fred.
 2002.
 Mengen dictionary.
 Manuscript, Summer Institute of Linguistics Papua New Guinea Branch, Ukarumpa. https://pnglanguages.sil.org/resources/ archives/31158; electronic files https://pnglanguages.sil.org/resources/dictionaries/ mee.
 - <a id="source-Madulid2001a"> </a>Madulid, Domingo A. 2001a.
 A dictionary of Philippine plant names.
 Vol. 1.
 Manila: Bookmark.
 - <a id="source-Madulid2001b"> </a>Madulid, Domingo A. 2001b.
 A dictionary of Philippine plant names.
 Vol. 2.
 Manila: Bookmark.
 - <a id="source-Mager1952"> </a>Mager, John F. 1952.
 Gedaged-English dictionary.
-Columbus, Ohio: American Lutheran Church, Board of Foreign Missions.
+Columbus, Ohio: American Lutheran Church, Board of Foreign Miions.
 - <a id="source-Mahdi1994"> </a>Mahdi, Waruno.
 1994.
 Some Austronesian maverick protoforms with culture-historical implications: 1.
 Journal of the Polynesian Society 33: 167-229.
 - <a id="source-Mahdi1999"> </a>Mahdi, Waruno.
 1999.
 Linguistic and philological data towards dating Austronesian activity in India and Sri Lanka.
 In Spriggs, Roger Blench & Matthew (eds.), _Archaeology and language.
 Vol. 4, 160-242.
 London: Routledge_.
 - <a id="source-MajnepandBulmer1977"> </a>Majnep, Ian Saem & Ralph Bulmer.
 1977.
 Birds of my Kalam country.
 Auckland: Auckland University Press & Oxford University Press.